kea-projects/system-integration/README.md

 #### Docker Compose

-Run `docker compose up --build` to run the project Follow it up with
+Run `docker compose up --build` to run the services.\
+Follow it up with a docker compose for getting the reverse proxy running (required to access the services)

 ```
 docker compose -f docker-compose.caddy.yml up --build